 I may be biased, as I went to school in Athens, but this charming town is full of sweet places to tie the knot.
 From a gorgeous downtown to rolling country fields not too far off, Athens has it all.
 Plus, it’s infamous for all the celebration opportunities following your wedding.
 I’m not kidding; it’s home to almost 100 bars.

 May I suggest the Tree Room?
 It’s a tiny venue with no ceiling (because there’s a tree growing through the middle of the room), but it’s one of the most hidden-gem, romantic places in the city.
 Perfect for an elopement or intimate wedding ceremony.
+For inspiration, check out this dreamy, winter elopement at the Tree Room.
 There’s also the North Campus Chapel, for real Bulldog fans.
 But you have to get on their calendar early.
-They tend to book up about two years in advance.
+They tend to book up about five years in advance.

 If you’re a fan of history (and ghosts!), Savannah is your town.
 It’s said to be the most haunted city in America.
 Beyond spooktastic ghost tours, Savannah is also home to some of the oldest and most unforgettable architecture in the South.
 If you’re dreaming of cobblestone streets, lush parks, or high-end boat rentals for your elopement or travel wedding, look no further.